"Born Again" ― What Did Jesus Mean?

 997-998 Son(s) of God.

-two sons were born to Isaac and
+Two sons, twins, were born to Isaac and

 Rebekah, namely, Esau and Jacob.

-his grandfather also with him.
-(Gen. 28:14,15) Jacob's name was changed to
+his grandfather Abraham.
+(Gen. 28:14,15) God changed Jacob's name to

-Israel and he came to have twelve sons.
-(Gen. 32:27,28; 35:10-12) The
+Israel, and Israel came to have twelve sons.
+(Gen. 32:27,28; 35:10-12)

-with the nations round about, as became evident when Dinah, Jacob's
+with the nations round about; as became evident when Dinah, Jacob's

 daughter, became involved with a son of a chieftain of the Canaanites.

-(Gen. 34:1-31) In order to protect his as yet unborn nation, Jehovah
+(Gen. 34:1-31) In order to protect his as yet developing nation, Jehovah

-Jehovah had foretold all this to Abraham, the gradual growth of the nation and the
+Jehovah had foretold all this to Abraham, ― the gradual growth of the nation, and the

 possession of it.
 "And